AnyHooks/AnyHooks/CODE.md

 ### Guide

 1. **OS Compatibility**: Always check for OS compatibility.
-2. **Bash Version**: Make sure the script is compatible with different Bash versions.
+2. **Bash Version**: Make sure the script is compatible with biult-in Bash.

 ### Example